 In terms of cumulative impacts in and around the site, there are no built wind energy facilities within 30km of the site.
-The only planned facility within 30km of the site are the rest of the Loxton suite of projects adjacent to the site with an estimated direct footprint of 130 ha and then the Hoogland North WEF 1 and Hoogland North WEF 1 wind farm projects with an estimated combined footprint of approximately 200 ha.
+The only planned facility within 30km of the site are the rest of the Loxton suite of projects adjacent to the site with an estimated direct footprint of 175 ha and then the

+Hoogland 1 and Hoogland 1 wind farm projects with an estimated combined footprint of approximately 200 ha.
 While it is clear that the Loxton suite of projects would create a node of wind energy development north of Loxton, there are no other wind energy projects north of the R63, with the result that cumulative impacts, when considered at a broader scale are still relatively low when considered in the greater Loxton area and especially north of the R63.

 In terms of specific cumulative impacts, impacts on the Riverine Rabbit and Karoo Dwarf Tortoise would be a potential concern.
-However, the habitats associated with these two species have been mapped at a fine scale and included into the no-go layer for the development, with the result that direct habitat loss for these two species as a result of the Loxton WEF 3 would be low.
+However, the contribution of the Loxton 1 WEF to cumulative impact on these two species would be low as the total footprint within the associated habitats would be low and would not be likely to impact the viability of local populations of these species as neither species was observed within the site.
 As the broader area is still largely intact, and most direct impacts are associated with the relatively short, transient, construction phase, cumulative impacts associated with the current project are considered low and acceptable.
-There do not appear to be any ecological processes or corridors that would be specifically disrupted by the Loxton WEF 3.
+There do not appear to be any ecological processes or corridors that would be specifically disrupted by the Loxton WEF 1.
 In addition, should all the planned projects in the area be built, the overall extent of habitat loss would not be significant relative to the overall extent of the affected vegetation types.
-As such, the contribution of the Loxton WEF 3 to habitat loss would not change the overall threat status of any vegetation types or special habitats and the overall level of cumulative impact in the area is considered acceptable.
+As such, the contribution of the Loxton WEF 1 to habitat loss would not change the overall threat status of any vegetation types or special habitats and the overall level of cumulative impact in the area is considered acceptable.

-4 LOXTON WEF 3 CONSTRAINTS
+4 LOXTON WEF 1 CONSTRAINTS

 In order to ensure the maintenance of ecological processes within the site and the minimisation of impacts on terrestrial biodiversity, a constraints map for the site was produced (Figure 8).
 This has been used to inform the wind farm layout and ensure that impacts on the sensitive features of the site are maintained within acceptable limits.
 There are numerous constraints operating across the site, associated firstly with the major drainage features of the site and secondly with the mountains, slopes and dolerite outcrops of the site which are ecologically significant in their own right, but also represent Karoo Dwarf Tortoise habitat.
-Although no Riverine Rabbits were observed within the site itself, it was confirmed present nearby and is therefore considered possibly present within the site.
-Due to the high conservation status of this species, a precautionary approach was taken and all suitable habitat within the the site buffered from turbines by 500m, which is considered sufficient to reduce impacts such as turbine noise to an acceptable level.
+Although no Riverine Rabbits were observed at the site and it is considered low sensitivity overall for this species, there were some areas present considered to represent potential habitat.
+Due to the high conservation status of this species, these areas were buffered by 500m to ensure that should Riverine Rabbits move through or into the area, that these areas would remain available to them in an unimpacted condition.